Preparing to Use Babysitting Services for the First Time

 Instructions are vital to making sure your sitter knows your routine.
 This includes house rules or what your child likes to eat.

-All sitters have child care training and will take note of a rough idea of how your routine and household runs, however it is always important to leave detailed instructions.
+All sitters have child care training and will take note of a rough idea of how your routine and household runs.
+We do recommend leaving detailed instructions for them to follow.
 If you leave instructions, it can give you peace of mind to enjoy your night out.